 - Esther Riga, Diploma Student, 2014

-Kai held a Guest Professorship “la chaire TOTAL de la Fondation Ballard” at Pole Chimie, University of Montpellier, Montpellier, France.
-He was selected to the “Young Leaders in Science” by the Schering Foundation, Germany in 2016, and awarded with the Grants for outstanding junior university teachers and professors of chemistry, German Chemical Industry Association (VCI) from 2014-2017.
+Kai is currently associate editor of the journal Polymer International (Wiley).
+He holds a Guest Professorship “la chaire TOTAL de la Fondation Ballard” at Pole Chimie, University of Montpellier, Montpellier, France.
+He was selected to the “Young Leaders in Science” by the Schering Foundation, Germany in 2016, and awarded with the Grants for outstanding young university teachers and professors of chemistry, German Chemical Industry Association (VCI) .
+In 2018, he was selected as 2018 Emerging Investigator by Royal Chemical Society (RSC), in Materials Science (Journal of Materials Chemsitry).
 He also received several travel grants from the German Chemical Society (GDCh) and the Royal Society of Chemistry (RSC), UK.